 Strengths and Weaknesses

-In the following table, I summarize the strengths and weaknesses of CDW Corporation and Datadog, Inc., based on the most recent data available.
+Below is a comparison of key strengths and weaknesses for CDW Corporation and Datadog, Inc. based on the most recent financial and operational data available as of 2026.

 | Criterion | CDW Corporation | Datadog, Inc. |